-The survey, which was carried out for Young Women’s Trust by Populus Data Solutions, found that a third of men (31 percent) aged 18-30 say they are a feminist.
-Among 18-30 year-old women, 57 percent identified themselves as feminist – up from 50 percent from 2018, a 14 percent increase or 380,000 more young women.
-Whereas younger women aged 18-24 (67 percent) were more likely to say they are a feminist than 25-30 year olds (46 percent), there was no difference between men in their late teens and early 20s and those in their mid and late 20s.
+The survey, which was carried out for Young Women’s Trust by Populus Data Solutions, found that a third of men (31%) aged 18 to 30 say they are a feminist.
+Among 18 to 30 year-old women, 57% identified themselves as feminist – up from 50% from 2018, a 14% increase or 380,000 more young women.
+Whereas younger women aged 18 to 24 (67%) were more likely to say they are a feminist than 25 to 30 year olds (46%), there was no difference between men in their late teens and early 20s and those in their mid and late 20s.

 Added Walker: “Young women are affected by sexism every day.
-74 percent tell us they experience sexism in the workplace.
-One in four fear being fired if they report sexual harassment at work.
+74% tell us they experience sexism in the workplace.
+1 in 4 fear being fired if they report sexual harassment at work.
 And more than half say that as things stand, sex discrimination will still exist when they’re 40.

 “Political parties take note: Our poll suggests there are now 3.1 million feminist young women potential voters in the UK.
 And they’re not going to put up with being second-class citizens any longer.”

-The poll was carried out for Young Women’s Trust by Populus Data Solutions from 25th June-11th July 2019 and samples 4025 people, half women, half men.
+The poll was carried out for Young Women’s Trust by Populus Data Solutions from 25 June to 11 July 2019 and samples 4025 people, half women, half men.

 The survey also found:

-- 70 percent of young women with a disability or long-term health condition said they felt they were not listened to by those in power.
+- 70% of young women with a disability or long-term health condition said they felt they were not listened to by those in power.

-- 73 percent of young women with a disability or long-term health condition and 67 percent of young BAME women agreed that sexism is a major problem in the UK.
+- 73% of young women with a disability or long-term health condition and 67% of young BAME women agreed that sexism is a major problem in the UK.

-- 69 percent said their confidence in politicians has plummeted in the last year.
-That number rose to 72 percent among young women aged 18-24 years old.
+- 69% said their confidence in politicians has plummeted in the last year.
+That number rose to 72% among young women aged 18 to 24 years old.

-- One in 10 young women polled saying they took part in a demonstration or protest in last 12 months.
+- 1 in 10 young women polled saying they took part in a demonstration or protest in last 12 months.

-- Young women are more likely than young men to be worried about the amount their job pays (53 percent vs 46 percent), to have been offered a zero hours contract (39 percent vs 32 percent), and to have been offered less than the minimum wage (20 percent vs 16 percent).
+- Young women are more likely than young men to be worried about the amount their job pays (53% vs 46%), to have been offered a zero-hours contract (39% vs 32%), and to have been offered less than the minimum wage (20% vs 16%).

-- One in four young women fear being fired for reporting sexual harassment.
+- 1 in 4 young women fear being fired for reporting sexual harassment.